n0rmancodes/simplesearch/README.md

 # SimpleSearch
 SimpleSearch is a homepage designed for simplicity and beauty.
+With over 50 beautiful default backgrounds that are randomly selected for you or you can choose your own to use (soon).

 # Stuff to do
 - [x] Add more backgrounds